Here are ways you can support and help kids in foster care.

 - You’re willing to read with our fourth grader for 20 minutes after school twice a week because you know the nightly reading battle is wreaking havoc on our relationship with her?
 Be careful, I might kiss you full on the mouth!

 The opportunities to volunteer with kids in foster care are endless.
-You could become a mentor by taking a vested interest in the life of a child in care that you know personally or you could sign up through one of dozens of program such as Big Brothers Big Sisters or Kids Hope USA.
+You could become a mentor by taking a vested interest in the life of a child in care that you know personally or you could sign up through one of the dozens of programs such as Big Brothers Big Sisters.

 You could volunteer at your local foster care agency to chaperone or work programs, events, fundraisers, and sometimes to assist in the office or help families with transportation.

-Other ways to give of your time include tutoring or reading with a child, helping with SAT/ACT prep, teaching a teen independent living skills or how to drive, organizing or participating in a fundraiser, providing an internship opportunity at your business, serving on a foster care review board, or working with The Purple Project or Foster Care to Success.
+Other ways to give of your time include tutoring or reading with a child, helping with SAT/ACT prep, teaching a teen independent living skills or how to drive, organizing or participating in a fundraiser, providing an internship opportunity at your business, serving on a foster care review board.

 5. Become a CASA.

 A Court Appointed Special Advocate (CASA) is a volunteer who is authorized by the court to speak on the behalf of a child in foster care.
 A CASA spends time with the child, gets to know him, and speaks with everyone in the child’s life, including foster parents, birth parents, relatives, teachers, social workers, attorneys, and medical professionals.
 They then take what they have learned to the judge and make recommendations in the best interests of the child.

 CASAs can be a source of stability and hope in the life of a child and many volunteers find the experience to be rewarding.
 Find out more at CasaForChildren.org